Verified Quadratic Virtual Substitution for Real Arithmetic: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We verify linear and quadratic virtual substitution; our algorithms are \textit{provably correct} up to Isabelle/HOL's trusted core and up to Isabelle's code export.
-Developing the groundwork for practical verified real VS in Isabelle/HOL required significantly many low-level improvements and extensions to Isabelle's multivariate polynomials library.
-Our experiments confirm that, even if verification were not a virtue in and of itself, QE is so subtle that our approach is the most competitive to get a practical correct VS implementation.
-They also reveal the benefits of our current optimizations and indicate room for future improvements.
+We verify linear and quadratic virtual substitution for real arithmetic; our algorithms are \textit{provably correct} up to Isabelle/HOL's trusted core and code export.
+Developing practical verified VS in Isabelle/HOL required significant low-level improvements and extensions to Isabelle's multivariate polynomials library.
+Our extensive experiments both reveal the benefits of our current optimizations and indicate room for future improvements.
 Further optimizations to the polynomial libraries, such as efficient coefficient lookup for polynomials using red black trees, would be welcome.
-It would also be beneficial to treat homogeneous blocks of quantifiers as single entities, to support variable ordering heuristics.
-Finally, we plan to eventually support cubic VS.
+Expanding our framework to handle formulas that involve polynomial division would also be of practical significance.
+Continuing to develop our formalization with such improvements is of especial significance given that our experiments found long-standing errors in existing unverified real arithmetic tools.
+This demonstrates that, even if verification were not a virtue in and of itself, real arithmetic is so subtle that formal verification is the best way toward an implementation that is both useful and correct in practice.

-\paragraph{Acknowledgment.} We wish to thank Fabian Immler for his substantial contributions at CMU to the polynomial Isabelle/HOL theories and regret that his current industry position precludes our ability to include him as a coauthor.
+\paragraph{Acknowledgments.} We wish to thank Fabian Immler for his substantial contributions at CMU to the polynomial theories of Isabelle/HOL and regret that his current industry position precludes our ability to include him as a coauthor.
+Thank you also to the anonymous FM reviewers for their useful feedback.

 This material is based upon work supported by the National Science Foundation under Grant No. CNS-1739629, a National Science Foundation Graduate Research Fellowship under Grants Nos.
 DGE1252522 and DGE1745016, and by the AFOSR under grant number FA9550-16-1-0288.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or of AFOSR.